Back to Blog

 You might not realize it, but the language that you use when talking to your loved one about their sobriety can be problematic.
 There are certain words that you should avoid saying when trying to congratulate your friend on their sobriety:

-- “Addict” or “Junkie”: You want to focus on person-first language to show that a person is not their problem.
-These terms are outdated and bring along a negative connotation, so it’s better to use language such as, “a person in recovery”.
+• "Addict" or "Junkie": You want to focus on person-first language to show that a person is not their problem.
+These terms are outdated and bring along a negative connotation, so it's better to use language such as "a person in recovery".

-- Using “Abuse” rather than “Use”: Similar to above, the word “abuse” has extremely negative connotations, and society views “abusers” as bad people.
+• Using "Abuse" rather than "Use": The word "abuse" has extremely negative connotations, and society views "abusers" as bad people.
 People who use substances are not bad people.
-Using language such as this can discourage your loved one from talking to you about their recovery process.

-- Referring to someone as “Clean” or “Dirty”: When discussing whether someone is currently using or not, you want to use accurate language to portray the status of their medical condition.
-Words that have negative associations tied to them alienate your loved one and show that you might not be able to be trusted when discussing confidential and taboo topics.
+• Referring to someone as "Clean" or "Dirty": When discussing whether someone is currently using or not, you want to use accurate language to portray the status of their medical condition.
+Words that have negative associations tied to them alienate your loved one and show that you might not be able to be trusted when discussing confidential topics.

 In Summary